 Unsure whether you have passed the first year?

-Find out about applying for the same programme once again
+Find out about applying for re-admission

 Application deadline is March 1st for admission to study start in September and November 1st for study start in February.
 Unless the programme is covered by the ministerial dimensioning of study programmes (see below), you can apply for a enrolment in February or in September, not depending on the regular study start of the programme.

 You can apply from January 1st/October 1st.
 We will answer your application no later than August 1st/December 20th.

 A number of programmes at University of Southern Denmark are covered by a ministerial 'dimensioning', regulating the intakes in programmes within certain academic fields.

 For dimensioned programmes:

 - you can only apply for study start in September

 - you cannot expect an answer before August